jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ## Fall 2014 (1A)

-{% include photo.html img="/my-story/pictures/1a/1.jpg" size="40%" caption="This is my first picture from university, taken in my room at Village 1 (V1) the on-campus residence.
+{% include photo.html img="/my-story/pictures/f14/1.jpg" size="40%" caption="This is my first picture from university, taken in my room at Village 1 (V1) the on-campus residence.
 My phone at the time was the iPhone 3GS, a phone that came out in 2009 (it is about 5 years old in 2014).
 A lot of the photos I took up until Fall 2015 were taken on the iPhone 3GS.(I later got an iPhone 4S)" %}

 I entered the University of Waterloo Science and Business Program with a specialization in chemistry.
 I was interested in both facets and I was extremely excited to be a part of the program.
 The only time I had ever lived away from home for a prolonged period of time was for [Shad Valley](http://www.shad.ca), where I went to Halifax and stayed at Dalhousie University for a month.
 It was an amazing experience to see the (far) east coast of Canada.
 Here's some photos from Shad Valley:

-{% include photo3.html img1="/my-story/pictures/1a/s1.jpg" img2="/my-story/pictures/1a/s2.jpg" img3="/my-story/pictures/1a/s3.jpg" caption1="Nice view from the top of somewhere we had gone for the weekend." caption2= "We visited some smaller towns built by the rivers.
+{% include photo3.html img1="/my-story/pictures/f14/s1.jpg" img2="/my-story/pictures/f14/s2.jpg" img3="/my-story/pictures/f14/s3.jpg" caption1="Nice view from the top of somewhere we had gone for the weekend." caption2= "We visited some smaller towns built by the rivers.
 It was an interesting view since I lived in Toronto which by comparison was not small-town like this." caption3="Had some delicious lobster while on the east coast.
 I actually ate it at a place in PEI, and not in Nova Scotia or New Brunswick." %}

 <br>

-{% include photo2.html img1="/my-story/pictures/1a/2-1.jpg" img2="/my-story/pictures/1a/2-2.jpg" caption="Science Teaching Complex and Needles Hall was still under construction in 2014, and I took some pictures of it when it was still being built." %}
+{% include photo2.html img1="/my-story/pictures/f14/2-1.jpg" img2="/my-story/pictures/f14/2-2.jpg" caption="Science Teaching Complex and Needles Hall was still under construction in 2014, and I took some pictures of it when it was still being built." %}

 ## Winter 2015 (1B)
-{% include photo.html img="/my-story/pictures/1b/2.jpg" caption="This is was taken when I was doing a titration lab." size="60%" %}
+{% include photo.html img="/my-story/pictures/w15/2.jpg" caption="This is was taken when I was doing a titration lab." size="60%" %}

-{% include photo2.html img1="/my-story/pictures/1b/4-1.jpg" img2="/my-story/pictures/1b/4-3.jpg" caption="The winter was pretty snowy that year.
+{% include photo2.html img1="/my-story/pictures/w15/4-1.jpg" img2="/my-story/pictures/w15/4-3.jpg" caption="The winter was pretty snowy that year.
 The whole campus was covered in a blanket of snow.
 In the picture on the far left of these three, is a scene near EIT.
 In the back you can barely make out two figures, one of which is the President of the University of Waterloo, Feridun Hamdullahpur." %}

-{% include photo.html img="/my-story/pictures/1b/4-4.jpg" size="50%" caption="A Christmas tree can be seen on the top of DP Library." %}

-<figcaption>Some more photos of campus.</figcaption>

-{% include photo2.html img1="/my-story/pictures/1b/5-1.jpg" img2="/my-story/pictures/1b/5-3.jpg" caption="Near the Tatham Centre and Hagey Hall." %}
+{% include photo2.html img1="/my-story/pictures/w15/5-1.jpg" img2="/my-story/pictures/w15/5-6.jpg" caption="Near the Tatham Centre and MC." %}

-{% include photo2.html img1="/my-story/pictures/1b/5-4.jpg" img2="/my-story/pictures/1b/5-6.jpg" caption="Beside DC and MC." %}

-{% include photo2.html img1="/my-story/pictures/1b/5-8.jpg" img2="/my-story/pictures/1b/5-9.jpg" caption="Views of DP Library and V1 Green." %}
+{% include photo2.html img1="/my-story/pictures/w15/5-8.jpg" img2="/my-story/pictures/w15/6-3.jpg" caption="Views of DP Library and QNC at night." %}

-{% include photo2.html img1="/my-story/pictures/1b/6-2.jpg" img2="/my-story/pictures/1b/6-3.jpg" caption="The parking lot at night near PAC, and QNC at night." %}

-{% include photo.html img="/my-story/pictures/1b/3.jpg" size="50%" caption="I also participated in Model UN, and got 'Best Delegate' at their first in-house committee.
+{% include photo2.html img1="/my-story/pictures/w15/3.jpg" img2="/my-story/pictures/w15/7.jpg" size="50%" caption="I also participated in Model UN, and got 'Best Delegate' at their first in-house committee.
 I really enjoyed DECA and Model UN in high school, and I continued to participate in those clubs in university.
 I went to UTMUN, a University of Toronto run Model UN event in Winter 2015 as well." %}

 ## Spring 2015 (break)